cchoi1/cchoi1.github.io/_pages/about.md

 Previously, I did my undergraduate in mathematics (B.S.) at Stanford.

-If you're interested in discussing research or potential collaborations, please don't hesitate to reach out via email!
+Please reach out via email if you would like to chat about research or collaboration!

 [//]: # (If you're interested in discussing research or potential collaborations, please don't hesitate to reach out to me via email!)